BBence9807/To_Do_List_Application/README.md

-## TO DO List Application Project Overview
+## To Do List Application Project Overview

 The ToDo List application will allow users to create, read, update, and delete (CRUD) tasks.
 It will feature user authentication, synchronization across devices, and notifications.